jaeyk/validatednamesr/README.md

 ## Summary

-Researchers have used names to signal race in various experimental tasks (e.g., survey, conjoint, and correspondence experiments).

-In so doing, researchers need to take at least the following three factors into consideration:
+Researchers have used names to indicate race in various experimental tasks such as surveys, conjoint experiments, and correspondence experiments.
+When doing so, researchers must consider at least the following three factors:

--   1. Select names that vary across race but are constant across other perceived attributes or names that vary across race and other perceived attributes.
+- Choose names that vary by race but remain constant across other perceived attributes, or choose names that vary by race and other perceived attributes.

--   2. Use not just one but several names to increase reliability.
+- Use not only one but several names to increase reliability.

--   3. Use names that signal differences in citizenship, education, and income within and across races to explore.
+- Use names that indicate differences in citizenship, education, and income within and across races to explore.

-This R package provides functions to perform each task based on the validated **600** names (white: 100, Asian: 300, black: 100, Hispanic: 100) datasets forthcoming in *Nature Scientific Data* (Crabtree, Kim, Gaddis, Holbein, Guage, and Marx 2023).
-It helps researchers to choose names in an experimental study consistent with their research objectives and underlying assumptions.
+This R package provides functions to perform each task based on a validated dataset of 600 names (100 white, 300 Asian, 100 black, and 100 Hispanic) soon to be published in *Nature Scientific Data* (Crabtree, Kim, Gaddis, Holbein, Guage, and Marx, 2023).
+It helps researchers choose names in an experimental study that are consistent with their research objectives and underlying assumptions.

 ## Installation